General information for Non-Thai nationals

 - Thai visa (Non-immigrant O, F, ED etc., rather than Tourist Visa) in your passport

-- Thai re-entry permit valid for more than 3 months from the date of your application for a Japanese visa.
+- Thai re-entry permit valid until the date of your return from Japan if you apply for temporary visitor visa.

 - Thai work permit (for business people) or certificate of enrolment from your school in Thailand (for students)

 Please note that some conditions differ from one nationality to another.
 If you came to Thailand only as a tourist and plan to apply for a Japanese visa, please contact JVAC or the Embassy by phone.
 If you are still in your home or residence country and plan to go to Japan via Thailand, we strongly recommend you obtain a Japanese visa in your country.

 3. The time required to obtain a result

 It takes at least 5 working days to process a visa.
 On the date of application, JVAC will hand you a receipt in exchange for your passport and you will find the collection date of your passport on the receipt.
 But in some cases the Embassy will request additional documents or an interview, which will take longer.
 In such cases, the Embassy will contact the customer by phone.
 If you have not heard from us more than 10 days after your application, you can call us and check progress by quoting the 8 digit barcode number on your receipt.
 Please plan your application in advance and submit it to JVAC in good time.
 Passports will also be collected from JVAC.